 Many ladies seem to crave ice poles or freeze pops in the hot weather and eat them without thinking about the carb content.
 A popular brand like Mr Freeze ice pops contain around 7g total carbs per lolly, which on it's own isn't too bad.
 The problem comes when ladies eat a few of these a day and with nearly 2 tsp of sugar per lolly, it is a lot of extra sugar that can easily be forgotten about yet could be feeding your baby.
 Jubbly lollies have around 4g total carbs per lolly which is equivalent to 1 tsp of sugar, once again not too bad as long as you don't over indulge.

 Why use eat any carbs when you can get completely sugar free alternatives?

 Our best ice poles/freezepops are Calypso Disney sugar free freezepops made with sucralose.
-They come in strawberry, cola, lemonade, orange and raspberry flavours and are available in a few big supermarkets such as ASDA, Tesco, Morrisons, Sainsbury's.
+They come in a few different flavours and are available in a few big supermarkets such as ASDA, Tesco, Morrisons, Sainsbury's.

 Make your own lollies